Good Hotel Guide Review

-bar, lounge, conservatory, restaurant, free Wi-Fi, in-room TV (Freeview), heated indoor swimming pool, terrace.
+bar, lounge, conservatory, restaurant (vegetarian/vegan menu), in-room TV (Freeview), civil wedding licence, heated indoor swimming pool, terrace, ½-acre garden, public areas wheelchair accessible, no adapted toilet.

 in public areas.

-allowed in some bedrooms, not in public rooms.
+allowed in 2 bedrooms (£30 per night), on terrace and in garden, not in public rooms.

 - Yorkshire Post: Nine characterful Yorkshire hotels to visit